 Businesses in Washington

-- Have at least 25 percent of your total property, payroll, or receipts in another state or country during the prior year.
+- Had at least 25 percent of its total property, payroll, or receipts in another state or country during the prior year.

 If you are eligible to apportion your income, you may reduce the amount of Washington tax you owe.
 If you do not meet any of the above thresholds, then your gross income is taxable in Washington and may not be apportioned.